 Today, many of the coins that you may consider buying will have already been graded by an unbiased third-party service.
 They can come with a variety of labels, so are some labels better than others?
 It’s not quite that simple, but let’s start with the basics.

-As far as coin slab label dimensions, most of them are very similar.
+As far as coin slab label dimensions are concerned, most of them are very similar.
 The most notable exception to this is in the case of oversized coins and holders, such as 5 oz. silver America the Beautiful coins.
 These receive larger labels.

 With all of the certified coins available today there are plenty of designations to keep track of as well.
 Like grades, these designations are given by third-party grading services such as NGC and PCGS when the coin meets specific requirements.
 They are additional qualities beyond the condition that have been formally recognized.
 Let’s cover some of the designations that you’ll see frequently.

 For those collectors who First Releases, Early Releases, or First Day of Issue is not enough-there is First Day of Production.
 Numismatic Guaranty Corporation (NGC) offers First Day of Production designation for select coins that are actually struck on the very first day that a Mint begins to produce said coin.